numerica-ideas/community/terraform/aws-scale-wordpress/README.md

 EFS offers a `scalable` and `high-performance Network File System (NFS)` that can be accessed concurrently by multiple EC2 instances.

-This shared file storage is pivotal for horizontal scaling of WordPress, ensuring that essential files such as `plugins`, `themes`, and uploads are consistently accessible across the entire fleet.
+This shared file storage is pivotal for the horizontal scaling of WordPress, ensuring that essential files such as `plugins`, `themes`, and uploads are consistently accessible across the entire fleet.

 ### Read Replicas for RDS